JessieMHenderson/quantum-geologic-fracture-networks/README.md

 2. Use the 'pip' installer to install each of the above packages and any dependencies requested.
 (For example, Matplotlib may require installing Pylatexenc, if that is not already available on your machine.
 3. Download the scripts in this repository, which can be run straightforwardly using the standard 'python' command.

-The only time-consuming part of the installation can be downloading the dependencies, which should take only about twenty minutes with a reasonable internet connection.
+The only time-consuming part of the installation can be downloading the dependencies, which should take only about twenty minutes with a 'standard' internet connection.

 ## Documentation
 Our goal was to include enough documentation within the code such that it's usable without additional documentation.
 Should you have any questions or seek further documentation, please contact the corresponding author.